CtrlK

 Completeness

 The 'what' is well-covered (automate Segment tasks with specific actions listed), but there is no explicit 'Use when...' clause or equivalent trigger guidance.
-The when is only implied by the domain context.
+The 'when' is only implied by the domain terms.
 Per rubric guidelines, a missing 'Use when...' clause caps completeness at 2.

 2 / 3